recommended by ZVEI e. V. as of January 2022

-Insofar as packaging used by ifm is generated at the customer's site, the customer confirms with acceptance of the goods that they can recycle such packaging according to the Packaging Ordinance or Packaging Act and undertake to dispose of the packaging in compliance with the provisions of the Packaging Ordinance or Packaging Act.
-In this case, the customer has to arrange for recycling of such non-returned packaging as provided for in the Packaging Ordinance or Packaging Act, inform ifm about type and quantity of such recycled packaging at any time on request and confirm compliance with this obligation in writing at any time on request.
+Insofar as packaging from ifm ends up on the customer's premises, the customer confirms to us by accepting the goods that the customer is able to recycle them in accordance with the provisions of the Packaging Act or the Packaging Directive 94/62/EC and undertakes to dispose of the packaging in compliance with the provisions.
+In this case, the customer shall arrange for recycling of such non-returned packaging as provided for in the Packaging Act or the Packaging Directive 94/62/EC, inform ifm about the type and quantity of such recycled packaging at any time upon request and confirm compliance with this obligation – at any time and, upon request, in writing.

-ifm shall be entitled at any time - after prior notification with a reasonable period - to check compliance with this obligation at the customer's site.
+ifm shall be entitled at any time – after prior notification with a reasonable period – to check compliance with this obligation at the customer's site.
 If the customer does not wish to dispose of such packaging at their end according to the above regulation, the customer has to notify ifm in writing without delay after acceptance of the goods.
-In this case, ifm shall give the customer the opportunity to return such packaging to ifm according to the obligations laid down in the Packaging Ordinance or Packaging Act.
+In this case, ifm shall give the customer the possibility to return this packaging to ifm in accordance with the obligations from the Packaging Act or the Packaging Directive 94/62/EC.
 However, the customer bears the cost for returning the packaging.

 Our products are electrical and electronic equipment that fall within the scope of Directive 2012/19/EU (WEEE Directive - waste electrical and electronic equipment).